rgarzonj/falsealarmdetector/README.md

 - If the picture contains a person, sends back the email with the picture.

 If you want to test it:
-- Send an email with a picture that includes a person to the following email address: 'incoming_at_lifteye.es'
+- Send an email with a picture that includes a person to the following email address: 'keivoxlab_at_gmail_dot_com'
 - If YOLOv1 detects a person in the picture, the email will be sent back to the FROM address.

 How to use this with your own WIFI camera (only for testing purposes):
-- Configure your camera to send emails to the address 'incoming_at_lifteye.es'.
+- Configure your camera to send emails to the address 'keivoxlab_at_gmail_dot_com'.
 - You will receive an email only when a person is found in the picture captured by your camera.

 ## How to use the code